9 Best Climbing Harnesses of 2025

 Arc'teryx Skaha

-A good sport climbing harness should be light and make it easy to grab your quickdraws when you’re tired.
+A good sport climbing harness should be light and make it easy to grab your quickdraws when you are tired.
 The Arc’teryx Skaha is built for exactly that.

-It’s very light (298g) and has four big, stiff gear loops that stick out, so you aren’t fumbling for gear.
-They also removed the rear haul loop because, let’s be honest, you’re not hauling anything on a sport route.
-It’s a clean, efficient tool for climbing hard.
+It is very light (298g) and has four big, stiff gear loops that stick out, so you are not fumbling for gear.
+They also removed the rear haul loop because, let’s be honest, you are not hauling anything on a sport route.
+It is a clean, efficient tool for climbing hard.
+A streamlined, lightweight rig with rigid gear loops for effortless clipping.

 Rating: 4 out of 5.